crxdelv/crespot/docs/group/playlist.md

 A `Playlist` object contains 12 properties (excluding `_market` and `_token`).

 ### `str: id`
-This is the ID of the album.
+This is the ID of the playlist.

 ### `bool: collaborative`
 This is set to true if the playlist allow public collaboration.